CHICAGO - Flyers goalie Michael Leighton is convinced he will rebound from the Chicago Blackhawks' shellacking in the Stanley Cup Finals opener.

 The Flyers will be trying to earn a split in the series and notch their first Finals win since 1987.

-Briere said that even though the team had numerous defensive lapses in Game 1, it still took some positives from the loss.
+Briere said even though the team had numerous defensive lapses in Game 1, they still took some positives from the loss.

 "Coming in, everybody was talking about how good the Blackhawks were," said Briere, the NHL's second-leading playoff scorer with 22 points.
 "And I haven't heard anybody giving us a chance to win the series.

 "What I liked [Saturday] is we proved we belonged with them.
 You know, maybe not to all the hockey experts, but in our room.
 I think we realize we can play [with them] and we can stretch the series and definitely come back in it."

 Like his teammates, Briere defended Leighton's Game 1 performance, saying the Flyers gave the Hawks too many good scoring chances.